header image

 Published on

-The Global Climate Observing System (GCOS) was established in 1992 to ensure that the observations and information required to address climate-related issues are obtained and made available to all potential users.
+The Global Climate Observing System (GCOS) was established in 1992 to ensure that the observations and information required to address climate-related issues were obtained and made available to all potential users.

 The intergovernmental Group on Earth Observations (GEO) is leading a worldwide effort to build a Global Earth Observation System of Systems (GEOSS).

-CEOS is comprised of Members (most of which are space agencies) and Associates (associated national and international organisations).
+The Committee on Earth Observation Satellites (CEOS) is comprised of members (mostly space agencies) and associates (associated national and international organisations).
 CEOS is recognised as the major, international forum for the coordination of Earth observation satellite programmes and for the interaction of these programmes with users of satellite data worldwide.

 Our role

-EUMETSAT has been a Member of CEOS since 1989 and is mainly leading its activities in the field of the CEOS constellation discussions on ocean surface topography, ocean surface wind, ocean colour, atmospheric monitoring and climate.
+EUMETSAT has been a member of CEOS since 1989.
+We mainly lead its activities in the field of constellations for observing ocean surface topography, ocean surface wind, ocean colour, atmospheric monitoring and climate.

-The vision of GCOS is that all users have access to the climate observations, data records and information, which they require to address pressing climate-related concerns.
-GCOS users include individuals, national and international organisations, institutions and agencies.
+The Global Climate Observing System’s (GCOS) vision is that all users have access to the climate observations, data records and information they require to address pressing climate-related concerns.
+Users of GCOS data include individuals, national and international organisations, institutions and agencies.

-The GCOS programme provides an operational framework for integrating and enhancing the observational systems of participating countries and organisations into a comprehensive system focused on the requirements of climate issues.
+The GCOS programme provides an operational framework for integrating and enhancing participating countries’ and organisations’ observational systems into one comprehensive system focused on the requirements of climate issues.

 The programme does not directly make observations or generate data products.
-As a system of climate-relevant observing systems, it constitutes the climate observing component of the WMO Global Observing System (GOS) and a contribution to GEOSS).
+As a system of climate-relevant observing systems, it constitutes the climate observing component of the WMO global observing system and contributes to the Global Earth Observation System of Systems.

 GCOS includes both in-situ and remote-sensing components, with its space-based components coordinated by the CEOS and CGMS.